Frequently Asked Questions regarding Title IX/Sexual Misconduct Advisers (Advisers)

 Upon being notified that a matter will be proceeding to the formal grievance process under the Title IX Sexual Harassment process or the University Sexual Misconduct process, parties will be provided with detailed information regarding the University External Adviser Program, including contact information for all of the participating Advisers.

-The Advisers in the University External Adviser Program have received training on applicable University policies and procedures, and they are attorneys in good standing.
 We strongly recommend that parties schedule a brief consultation with several of the participating Advisers in order to find the best match.
-During the consultation, parties should feel free to ask questions and should choose an attorney with whom they feel comfortable and have a good rapport.
+During the consultation, parties should feel free to ask questions and should choose an Adviser with whom they feel comfortable and have a good rapport.

 -